-VP4.7 Skill assessment of the DCPP decadal predictions Leader and associated partners: BSC, Louis Philippe Caron Resources (man month/partner): 4 man months Type of assessment: Evaluation of probabilistic and deterministic skill in decadal predictions Model used (e.g. Earth System model, individual components): Decadal predictions based on global Earth system models ECVs involved, CCI products involved: CCI ECVs: Sea Level, SST and Clouds (Only products more than 20 years long are considered, o be able to assess with some confidence the skill at decadal timescales) Aim of the experiments: To produce an extensive model skill assessment of the decadal hindcasts done within DCPP Boer et al 2016; and thus contributing to CMIP6 initiative) using the longest CCI products as an independent source for validation, thus testing at the same time the consistency of CCI data with he reference datasets used for their initialization Scientific question addressed: Which are the regions/variables with more skill for decadal prediction across climate models?
-Can CCI/CCI+ data help to identify if these are robust across datasets?
-Does skill arise for different variables over the same region?
-Can this help to identify the processes behind the skill?
+WP4.7 Skill assessment of the DCPP decadal predictions

+BSC, Louis Philippe Caron

+4 man months

+Type of assessment:

+Evaluation of probabilistic and deterministic skill in decadal predictions

+Decadal predictions based on global Earth system models

+CCI ECVs: Sea Level, SST and Clouds (Only products more than 20 years long are considered, to be able to assess with some confidence the skill at decadal timescales)

+To produce an extensive model skill assessment of the decadal hindcasts done within DCPP (Boer et al 2016; and thus contributing to CMIP6 initiative) using the longest CCI products as an independent source for validation, thus testing at the same time the consistency of CCI data with the reference datasets used for their initialization

+- Which are the regions/variables with more skill for decadal prediction across climate models? - Can CCI/CCI+ data help to identify if these are robust across datasets? - Does skill arise for different variables over the same region? - · Can this help to identify the processes behind the skill?